themesberg/flowbite/content/getting-started/astro.md

 </Layout>
 ```

-In this example the modal will be shown when the button is clicked and the modal component will also be initialized based on the options that you've provided.
+In this example, the modal will be shown when the button is clicked and the modal component will also be initialized based on the options that you've provided.

 You can browse the full collection of the Flowbite components and check the "JavaScript Behaviour" section of the page to learn all of the options, methods, and objects that you can leverage.